forgebach/forgebach.github.io/_posts/2017-01-31-Kaggle-Santander-solution.md

 - Kaggle
 - Data Mining
 ---
-* Last December, I and my friend Mu Tian (github link)[https://github.com/kevinmtian] participated a kaggle contest for recommendation predictions.
+* Last December, I and my friend Mu Tian [github](https://github.com/kevinmtian) participated a kaggle contest for recommendation predictions.
 We competed as a team _WindFireLoop_ .
-This is a solution summary by Mu.
+This is a solution summary for our team by Mu.

 ## Santander Product Recommendation Solution